I can do small things in a great way.” – James Freeman Clarke.

 C O N D I T I O N S:

 Size of work may not exceed 12” on longest side, excluding frame.
-Frames or sculpture base may not exceed 4”.
+Total framing (frame plus mat) or sculpture stand may not exceed 4”.
 All two-dimensional works on paper must be under glass or plexiglass.
 Photographs must be matted and framed, not printed on stretched canvas.
 Works on canvas must be either in frames or gallery wrapped canvas with sides painted.
 All work must be ready for presentation with the appropriate framing, hanging wires, etc. No spring clips; work must be screwed into frame; No saw-tooth hanging – wire only.
 Artists may not substitute another work for an accepted work, alter a work, change the sales price, nor withdraw or remove a work after it has been accepted.
 All work must be for sale and must be removed from any online sales venue for duration of show.
 Gallery Underground reserves the right to refuse any entry which does not match the images submitted or meet the criteria enumerated here. $35 entry fee is not refundable.

 A C C E P T E D W O R K S: